 - Offers: this is a description of the support you can (and can’t) offer (e.g. advice on what you have done before, questions to test hypothesis)

 There is a tendency to complicate things by making elaborate explanations and justifications when we make our needs explicit.
 Partly because we fear being seen as rude or overly demanding.
 This can confuse the situation, so I learnt to make my statements: clear, simple and short.
 By talking about how you will work, you are helping people get it right.
 You can also surface problems before they happen e.g. a pet hate that stems from a previous boss.

 In terms of the steps of contracting:

-- Explain to the individual or group that you would like to contract with them and why.
-Invite them to be honest, specific and clear in the conversation.
+- Explain to the individual or group that you would like to contract with them and why you think it’s necessary.

 - Do your own homework and think about the wants and offers you want to put on the table.

 - Meet to discuss and compare notes and look for common ground and differences.
-Look to understand, rather than defend differences (which means you need to ask questions)
+Look to understand, rather than defend differences (which means asking questions)

 - Work together to agree (and keep a note) the expectations of each other and how you will work together

 For further advice or ideas about doing this or how you could use this idea, give us a call.